vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/1_Classification_Lab.md

 will be classified by tagging and training the images.
 The Test folder contains an image that will be used to perform the test prediction

-**Important Note should you recieve a Nuget Package Error**
+**Important Note should you receive a Nuget Package Error**
 -----------------------------------------------------------

 Long files name can cause Nuget package failures.
-Should you recieve this error, it is recommended that you place the solution files in a folder you have created to reduce the number of characters in the filepath.
+Should you receive this error, it is recommended that you place the solution files in a folder you have created to reduce the number of characters in the filepath.

-If you recieve the following error
+If you receive the following error

 >NuGet Package restore failed for project ObjectDetection:
 >The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters,